Roadmap for admission to sustainable success

 Since the rollout of the Affordable Care Act, the residential treatment program landscape has drastically changed.
 Most treatment facilities originated with a desire to help those suffering from eating disorders.
 The founders may have had an altruistic focus on recovery and quality treatment.
-Nearly all of the US based programs are now owned by publicly traded corporations, private equity firms and venture capitalists.
+Nearly all US based programs are now owned by publicly traded corporations, private equity firms and venture capitalists.
 The founders are typically gone and the focus has shifted to shareholder profits.
-Much of the industry now treats to insurance coverage vs treat to outcome and this has created a revolving door of treatment.
+Much of the industry now treats to insurance coverage vs treating to successful outcome and this has created a revolving door of treatment.
 Short stays and discharges when coverage runs out are the norm.
 Quality treatment is markedly absent much of the time.
 To gain an understanding of treatment center culture and staff satisfaction, you may review www.glassdoor.com entries.
 It is important to know who owns and manages the program and what their goals are - successful treatment or profits?

 Step 4: Determine your payment options

-Step 5: Contact the programs admissions department
+Step 5: Contact the program admissions department

 The admission department is the gateway to the program.
 They will be able to discuss your care and treatment options as well as help you get a feel of how they operate.

 - Does the program specialize in the type of care I am needing?
 Do they treat any other issues that are occurring along with the eating disorder (anxiety, depression, PTSD, etc)?

 - What is the treatment philosophy or mission of the program?

 - How is the program different from other programs?

 - What treatment components does the program offer?